Moesif/kong-plugin-moesif/docs/kong-ingress-integration.md

 ```

 - `config.application_id`: Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
-After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps or by going to API keys section within Moesif settings.
+After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

+You can always find your Moesif Application Id at any time by logging
+into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu,
+and then clicking _API Keys_.

 ### Enabling the plugin on a Service